 Tonight, Mitt Romney formally accepts the Republican Party's nomination to be president of the United States.
-The path to a presidential nomination is never smooth, but by Republican Party standards, this year's primary campaign was pretty choppy.
+The path to a presidential nomination is never smooth.
+But by Republican Party standards, this year's primary campaign was pretty choppy.
 NPR's Ari Shapiro has this look back.

 ARI SHAPIRO, BYLINE: Mitt Romney launched this campaign on June 2nd, 2011, at a farm in New Hampshire.

-MITT ROMNEY: And in the campaign to come, the American ideals of economic freedom and opportunity need a clear and unapologetic defense, and I intend to make it because I have lived it.
+MITT ROMNEY: And in the campaign to come, the American ideals of economic freedom and opportunity need a clear and unapologetic defense.
+And I intend to make it because I have lived it.

-TREY GRAYSON: And at the end I asked a bunch of national journalists who's going to be the Republican nominee and they all went through and said Mitt Romney.
+TREY GRAYSON: And at the end, I asked a bunch of national journalists, who's going to be the Republican nominee?
+And they all - went through and said, Mitt Romney.

 SHAPIRO: After losing in 2008, Romney was next in line for 2012.
-That kind of order is the way it's always been in the Republican Party, but this time things looked different.
-Joe Alleck(ph) came from New Jersey to a rally on the National Mall in Washington just before the 2010 midterm elections.
+That kind of order is the way it's always been, in the Republican Party.
+But this time, things looked different.
+Joe Alleck(ph) came from New Jersey to a rally on the National Mall in Washington, just before the 2010 midterm elections.

 JOE ALLECK: Said we're not going to buy the lies anymore.
 Every politician wants us to buy into them so that they stay in power.
 That's going to stop.

-SHAPIRO: That boisterous energy powered Republicans to take over the House on an insurgent Tea Party wave.
+SHAPIRO: That boisterous energy powered Republicans to take over the House, on an insurgent Tea Party wave.
 President Obama was no longer the untouchable superstar.

 SHAPIRO: The credit for that shellacking went to activists who had no loyalty to Republican Party leaders.
-When candidates started lining up for the 2012 presidential race, voters were not looking for a primary coronation, especially when the heir to the throne was Mitt Romney, a New England blue-stater.
+When candidates started lining up for the 2012 presidential race, voters were not looking for a primary coronation - especially when the heir to the throne was Mitt Romney, a New England blue-stater.
 Ben Smith is a retiree from Mount Pleasant, South Carolina.

 BEN SMITH: I think he's a liberal in GOP clothing.
-He'd have to be to survive in Massachusetts.
+He'd have to be, to survive in Massachusetts.

 SHAPIRO: The first big test came just over a year ago in Ames, Iowa.
-Mitt Romney hardly competed in the straw poll.
+Mitt Romney hardly competed, in the straw poll.
 The winner was the leader of the Tea Party caucus in the House of Representatives.

-UNIDENTIFIED MAN #1: Congresswoman Michele Bachmann.
+UNIDENTIFIED MAN: Congresswoman Michele Bachmann.

-MICHELE BACHMANN: Barack Obama will be a one-term president.
-God bless America.
+BACHMANN: God bless America.
 Now, it's on to all 50 states.
 God bless you, everyone.

-SHAPIRO: It was not on to all 50 states for Bachmann.
-She was the first in a string of angry birds candidates.
-One by one they soared to the top of the polls, then crashed down to Earth.
-The day Bachmann won the Ames Straw Poll, another man entered the race on a rocket trajectory and within months, Rick Perry tripped over his tongue at a debate and his candidacy fizzled.
+SHAPIRO: It was not on to all 50 states, for Bachmann.
+She was the first in a string of "Angry Birds" candidates.
+One by one, they soared to the top of the polls - then crashed down to Earth.
+The day Bachmann won the Ames straw poll, another man entered the race on a rocket trajectory.
+And within months, Rick Perry tripped over his tongue at a debate, and his candidacy fizzled.

-PERRY: Commerce.
-And let's see.
-I can't.
-The third one, I can't.
+PERRY: Commerce and - let's see.
+I can't; the third one, I can't.
 Sorry.
 Oops.

-SHAPIRO: Up from the ashes rose another anti-establishment candidate with Tea Party credentials and a catchy tax plan.
+SHAPIRO: Up from the ashes rose another anti-establishment candidate with Tea Party credentials, and a catchy tax plan.